 Aside from its beaches, Miami has some of the most eclectic neighborhoods in the country.
 We recommend exploring these popular areas:

 Little Havana: Home to Cuban-influenced art, culture, and the best Cuban food out there, Little Havana is a neighborhood you must explore during your stay in Miami.
 Look out for festivals and special events, and swing by Cultural Fridays for live music, dancing, cigar rolling, domino playing, and arts and crafts.

 Wynwood: Home to funky art galleries, colorful street art, and some pretty awesome restaurants and bars.
 Check out Wynwood Walls, an outdoor museum featuring some of the world’s renowned street artists.

 Miami Design District: Warehouse-turned showrooms of gallery spaces and chic furniture designs.
 Visit the Design District for all things luxury, including brand names, like Cartier, Givenchy, and Christian Louboutin.
 Popular restaurants in the area are MC Kitchen and Swan.

 Speaking of restaurants, you’ll never go hungry in Miami and it won’t be hard to find some good eats.
 Especially at Time Out Market Miami, where you can find the highest-rated restaurants in the city all under one roof.
 Try dishes from restaurants like Kush, Love Life Cafe, Peace Pie, and Hapa Kitchen & Eatery.

 Miami has a lot to offer, but here are two final things you must do before you leave:

 Life’s about living freely wherever, whenever.
+Thinking of where to travel this summer?
 Take a look at our locations to plan your next 6 (or 12 or 36) months with Zeus Living.